alsotang/externalip/README.md

 # externalip

-**WARNING**: perhaps https://github.com/sindresorhus/public-ip is more and more fast
+**WARNING**: perhaps https://github.com/sindresorhus/public-ip is more and more fast, but opendns does not work fine at mainland china.

 [![Build Status](https://travis-ci.org/alsotang/externalip.svg?branch=master)](https://travis-ci.org/alsotang/externalip)